-Other extended business travelers, in some cases, may stay in their home countries/territories’ social security systems and obtain an exemption from paying Czech social security based on the provisions of social security totalization treaties signed between their home countries/territories and the Czech Republic.
+Other extended business travelers, in some cases, may stay in their home countries/jurisdictions’ social security systems and obtain an exemption from paying Czech social security based on the provisions of social security totalization treaties signed between their home countries/jurisdictions and the Czech Republic.

-If no continued home country/territory social security coverage and no subsequent exemption from social security contributions are available, an extended business traveler will be subject to Czech social security.
+If no continued home country/jurisdiction social security coverage and no subsequent exemption from social security contributions are available, an extended business traveler will be subject to Czech social security.

 If the individual is considered an economic employee of a Czech entity, the employee shall be subject to Czech social security scheme.

 The employer’s social security rate is 33,8 percent, consisting of 24,8 percent for the social insurance scheme and 9 percent for the health insurance scheme.

 The employee’s social security rate is 11 percent, consisting of 6.5 percent for the social insurance scheme and 4.5 percent for the health insurance scheme.